 Building on their work on Real Options, Chris Matts and Olav Maassen are writing a graphic novel to explain the concepts and share their knowledge in the area.
 They discussed the novel, the process of producing it and the crowdsourcing model of funding with Shane Hastie from InfoQ.
 A sample chapter is available for InfoQ readers to download.

 One category of risk that project teams need to ensure they address is business value failure – delivering a product that fails to provide value for the business investor.
-The authors provide insight into the underlying causes of business value risk and provide ten tips on how to avoid them.
+3

 In this IEEE article, author Danny Dhillon discusses a developer-driven threat modeling approach to identify threats based on the dataflow diagrams for assessing and mitigating the security risks.
 3